gtkforphp/gintrospection/README.md

 make && make test && make install
 </pre>

-`make install` copies `gi.so` to the right location, but you still need to enable the module in your php.ini file.
+`make install` copies `gintrospection.so` to the right location, but you still need to enable the module in your php.ini file.
 Although the extension can be used with a webserver, it's recommended you only use this with a cli PHP install.